opensearch-project/reporting/reporting-cli/docs/user/Reference Manual.md

 To modify the body of your email, you can simply edit *index.hbs* file.

 ## Limitations
+- Supported platforms are Windows x86, Windows x64, Mac Intel, Mac ARM, Linux x86, Linux x64.

+  For any other platform, users can take advantage of *CHROMIUM_PATH* environment variable to use custom chromium.

 - If a URL contains `!`, history expansion needs to be disable temporarity.

   bash: `set +H`